Bible Money Wisdom, Part 1

 When the West woke up from rationalism and deferring to ancient Greek philosophers to actually studying reality directly by experiment, the West gained enormous wisdom and subsequent wealth.
 However, you can still waste lots of time in college studying the rationalist traditions which continue to this day, mastering the state worship of Hegel, the communism of Marx or the meaninglessness of Sartre.
 And yes, I got caught up in a rationalist tradition as well: the irresponsible anarchism of Murray Rothbard, a student of the anti-science economist Ludwig von Mises.

-This is not to say the reasoning is a worthless activity.
+This is not to say that reasoning is a worthless activity.
 The Austrian School of economics does have some good ideas.
 But the attempt to derive a complete science of human action based on a tiny set of axioms leads one from sensible to silly results as the logical steps accumulate.
 Adam Smith’s ideas hold up well after two centuries because Smith was extremely data driven.

 On the third hand, Euclidean geometry and higher mathematics are kind of cool – useful, even.